 Have you been accused of elder abuse?
 As our population ages, these allegations are on the rise.
-Contact The Law Office of Elliot Kanter today and get the legal representation you need to fight elder abuse charges.
+Contact The Law Office of Elliott Kanter today and get the legal representation you need to fight elder abuse charges.

 Have you been wrongly accused of elder abuse?
 If so, you will need the help of attorneys at our law firm.
 Over the last few years, there has been a rise in reports of elder abuse and convictions.
 Society, and as a result, the courts, have become more sensitive to the well-being of our seniors.
 But with the rise in accusations, there has also been a rise in people falsely accused of elder abuse.
 As a caregiver, it can be devastating and humiliating to be wrongly accused.
 In situations like these, you need a compassionate and experienced San Diego elder abuse lawyer.
 Protect your rights and get the legal advice you need.
-Please call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation with a member of our team.
+Please call The Law Office of Elliott Kanter for a no-cost, no-obligation consultation with a member of our team.

 According to the National Committee on the Prevention of Elder Abuse, elder abuse is any form of mistreatment that results in harm or loss to an older person.
 There are a number of different types of elder abuse and neglect you may be accused of, including but not limited to: